BluThund3r/Phone_Buddy/README.md

 It also has some features for admins only: seeing all the signed-up users, seeing all the details about all the bills and having the ability to delete an user account

-The online version of the website can be accessed by clicking this link: https://young-badlands-27908.herokuapp.com/.
+~~The online version of the website can be accessed by clicking this link: https://young-badlands-27908.herokuapp.com/.~~ (Heroku is not free anymore :( )

-All the files of the project can be found on the master branch.
+All the files of the project can be found on the **master** branch.

 # Some Scren Shots: